Many have heard the phrase:

 What’s crucial to understand about correlation is that it’s epistemic, meaning it is limited by our knowledge of the world.

-Said differently, if we knew all variables there wouldn’t be any such thing as correlation.
+Said differently, if we knew all variables we wouldn’t be forced to go off of mere correlations.
 Correlations are basically what people notice when they cannot see under the covers.

 The less information you have, the more you are forced to observe correlations and come up with theories.
 And the more knowledge you have—the more transparent things are—the more you can see actual causal relationships.